dr-mushtaq/Academic-writing/Research Paper/Research Gap.md

 - Benefit from their expertise and perspectives on potential research gaps

 ## Use Research Gap Tools
-- Utilize tools like systematic review frameworks or Al-driven platforms' g., Litmaps, Research Rabbit) to identify underexplored areas.
+- Utilize tools like systematic review frameworks or Al-driven platforms' g., **Litmaps**, **Research Rabbit**) to identify underexplored areas.
 - Analyze citation networks to see which topics lack sufficient refere ices.
+- Answerthis Al-Al-powered literature
+- Jenni Al- Real-time assis- tance in content generation

 ## Frame the Gap Clearly
 - Articulate the gap as a specific question or problem.
 For example: